microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Install-WinGetPackage.md

 ```

 ## DESCRIPTION
-Install a WinGet package from a configured source.
+Installs a WinGet package from a configured source.

 ## EXAMPLES